The tempered disk and the tempered cohomology: Abstract

-{\bf Abstract} Consider a non-archimedean valuation ring $\cal V$ ($K$ its fraction field, in mixed characteristic): inspired by some views presented by Scholze \cite{Scholzetalk}, we introduce a new point of view on the non-archimedean analytic setting in terms of derived analytic geometry (then associating a "spectrum" to each ind-Banach algebra).
-We want to look at the behaviour of this spectrum from a differential point of view.
-In such a spectrum, for example, there exist open subsets having functions with log-growth as sections for the structural sheaf.
-In this framework, a transfer theorem for the log-growth of solutions of $p$-adic differential equations can be interpreted as a continuity theorem (analogue to the transfer theorem for their radii of convergence in the Berkovich spaces).
-As a dividend of such a theory, we define a new cohomology theory in terms of the Hodge-completed derived de Rham cohomology of the ind-Banach derived analytic space associated to a smooth $k$-scheme, $X_k$ ($k$ residual field of $\cal V$), via the use of "tempered tubes".
-We finally compare our tempered de Rham cohomology with crystalline cohomology.
+Let $\mathcal V$ be a complete discretely valued ring of mixed characteristic, with fraction field $K$ and residue field $k$.
+Using the ind-Banach framework for derived analytic geometry, we view generic fibers of $\mathcal V$-schemes as derived analytic spaces.
+This approach yields a refined notion of spectrum, richer than that of classical rigid geometry: for example we may have open subsets whose structure sheaf contains functions of logarithmic growth.
+In this setting, the transfer theorem for the log-growth of solutions of $p$-adic differential equations becomes a natural continuity statement, analogous to the classical transfer theorem for radii of convergence on Berkovich spaces.
+Motivated by ideas of Scholze, we introduce tempered tubular neighborhoods of smooth $k$-schemes and define a new tempered de Rham cohomology via the Hodge-completed derived de Rham complex of these tubes.
+Finally, we establish a comparison theorem showing that, for smooth proper $k$-schemes, tempered de Rham cohomology agrees with crystalline cohomology.